ThGaskin/NeuralABM/README.md

 1. It then collects and bundles the output data and stores it
 1. Finally, it loads all the data into a so-called `DataManager` and plots the files.

-Running a simulation and plotting the data are seperate steps that can be run indepdently of one another.
+Running a simulation and plotting the data are seperate steps that can be run indepedently of one another.
 For instance, if you call
 ```commandline
 utopya run <model_name> --no-eval
 ```
 the evaluation step will be skipped.
 A common use case however will be re-evaluating a model run you have already performed.
 This can easily be done by running the command
 ```commandline
 utopya eval <model_name>
 ```